Soham-coder/ecc_vs_rsa/README.md

   -Elliptic Curve Cryptography (ECC) was discovered in 1985 by Victor Miller (IBM) and Neil Koblitz as an alternative mechanism for implementing public-key cryptography.
 Public-key algorithms create a mechanism for sharing keys among large numbers of participants or entities in a complex information system.
 ECC is based on discrete logarithms that are much more difficult to challenge at equivalent key lengths.
 The security of a public key system using elliptic curves is based on difficulty of computing discrete algorithms in the group of points on an elliptic curve defined over a finite field.
 Elliptic curve equation over a finite field Fp is y2 =( x3 + ax + b) mod P Here, y, x, a and b are all within Fp, and p is a integers modulo p. a and b is the coefficients which determine what points will be on the curve.
 Curve coefficients have to fulfill one condition that is: 4a3 + 27b2 ≠ 0 This condition guarantees that the curve will not contain any singularities.
 ```
+##### Goals
+  -Implementation of RSA and ECC data encryption techniques in MATLAB environment and to improve their performance metrics such as speed, code complexity and run time.
+  -MATLAB has difficulty in working with large prime number computation.
+So we are trying to improve computation time by means of  Variable Precision Integers(VPI) and other methods.

 # Directory structure